cgomesu/website/_posts/2022-07-18-forge-xmage-mtg.md

   ```
   ./forge.sh
   ```
-  or by calling `sh` directly:
+  or by calling `bash` directly:
   ```
-  sh forge.sh
+  bash forge.sh
   ```
   This will start loading the Forge's graphical interface.
 If you run into issues, review your steps and then check the official [Forge Wiki](https://github.com/Card-Forge/forge/wiki) for alternative instructions.